-TIE-HANDLE ROLL BAGS: similar to Standard Roll Bags, except he Tie-Handle bags are die-cut to create 2 'handles' for tying the bag closed after use.
+Tie-Handle Roll Bags: Similar to Standard Roll Bags, except Tie-Handle bags are die-cut to create 2 'handles' for tying the bag closed after use.
 Some have a side gusset feature, also.

 If you are starting a new program it makes sense to use the ONEpul® dog waste bags.
 It would even be cost effective to switch existing roll bag dispensers to ONEpul® bag dispensers to realize the usage savings of ONEpul® bags.

-Federal Trade Commissions 2012 Green Guides make unsubstantiated environmental bags claims of "biodegradable" or "degradable" or "decompostable" or in claims that in any way imply that the bags will break down in a landfill to any customer, deceptive.
+Federal Trade Commission's 2012 Green Guides make unsubstantiated environmental bags claims of "biodegradable" or "degradable" or "compostable" or in claims that in any way imply that the bags will break down in a landfill to any customer, deceptive.
 All oxo-biodegradable bags do not meet the FTC requirements.
-If the customary method of disposal in your community is sanitary landfill or incineration then NO BAG will have any environmental benefit.
+If the customary method of disposal in your community is sanitary landfill or incineration, then NO BAG will have any environmental benefit.